rust-console/gba/book/src/ch03/gba_prng.md

 hot new PRNGs have come out just within the past 10 years, so we can't fault them too much for it.

+Note that generators that aren't uniform to begin with naturally don't have any amount of k-Dimensional Equidistribution.

 ### Other Tricks

 Finally, some generators have other features that aren't strictly quantifiable.